omeka/classic-enduser/docs/Installation/Setting_Directory_Permissions.md

 The user running the Omeka web process needs **read**, **write**, and **execute** permissions for the file-storage directory and all its subdirectories.

 [File access](https://en.wikipedia.org/wiki/File-system_permissions#Notation_of_traditional_Unix_permissions) works this way:

 - One setting for the file's owner
 - Another setting for a group of users
 - A third setting for every user (the world)

-It is often expressed as a ten-letter code that looks like this:
+It is often expressed as a ten-letter code - using R, W, and X, for read, write, and execute - that looks like this:

-`-rwxrwxrwx` (for a file)
+- `-rwxrwxrwx` (for a file: all three permissions for the user, the group, and the world)
-`drwxr-xr-x` (for a directory)
+- `drwxr-xr-x` (for a directory: all three permissions for the user, read & execute for the group, read & execute for the world)

 It is also expressed as a three-number code that looks like this:

-`755` (all three permissions for the user, read & execute for the group, read & execute for the world) `775` (all three permissions for the user, all three permissions for the group, read & execute for the world)
+- `755` (all three permissions for the user, read & execute for the group, read & execute for the world)
+- `775` (all three permissions for the user, all three permissions for the group, read & execute for the world)

 There are three major ways to give the needed permissions.
 For each option, the names of the permissions needed are provided for use with graphical permissions editors and file transfer programs, and example shell commands are also given for use in SSH.